 - Hypoplastic trachea: The trachea is commonly known as the windpipe.
 A common congenital (from birth) condition in a brachycephalic dog is a hypoplastic, or narrower than normal, trachea.
 This means that a 50 lb. bulldog with a hypoplastic trachea will have a windpipe normally expected in a 20 lb. dog.
 While there is no treatment for a hypoplastic trachea, treating the other components of BAS can significantly improve your squished-faced friend’s breathing, even if it does have a narrow trachea.

-In addition to surgical correction, there are some key lifestyle recommendations for brachycephalic breeds:
+In addition to a surgical correction, there are some key lifestyle recommendations for brachycephalic breeds:

 - Whenever possible, minimize stress

-- Limit exposure to extreme temperature (especially high temperatures) and provide your pet with a comfortable, cool environment.
+- Limit exposure to extreme temperatures (especially high temperatures) and provide your pet with a comfortable, cool environment.
 Brachycephalic breeds are not well equipped to handle the heat, so on hot summer days limit time outside to bathroom breaks and very short walks.
-Also provide access to cool, fresh water and a room with good ventilation, air flow and shade.
-It is not recommended to leave brachycephalic pets outside unattended in the warm spring and summer months as they are at higher risk for heat stroke.
+Also provide access to cool, fresh water and a room with good ventilation, airflow, and shade.
+It is not recommended to leave brachycephalic pets outside unattended in the warm spring and summer months as they are at higher risk for heatstroke.

 - Maintain ideal body condition/weight

 - Avoid excessive and stressful exercise that will result in heavy panting and breathing